 Typically this means changing some societal system that is created by some level of government to provide services to society.
-The problem is that no government structure can deal with every human need, and because of political ideologies, the systems that are created often lead to oppression, discrimination, prejudice and economic inequity, so you have the “deal with those powers”.
-Making the issues public as mentioned in 5 above is critical, but you also need to engage those authorities, elected representatives and others to get change.
-This is not done overnight as governments are slow to react, and often react to favor corporate or ideological interests.
+The problem is that no government structure can deal with every human need.
+Moreover, because of political ideologies, the systems that are created often lead to oppression, discrimination, prejudice, and economic inequity, so you have the “deal with those powers.”
+Making the issues public as mentioned in 5 above is critical, but you also need to engage those authorities, elected representatives and others, to get change.
+This is not done overnight as governments are slow to react and often react to favor corporate or ideological interests.
 So to get the basics about this in place, consider these approaches as a start.

 7. Voting for people who represent your needs and views